J-Wendoh/CARTBORA-PROJECT-GROUP1-PHASE2/README.md

 This is an app that allows the user to shop household items ,electronics ,food and clothing from the comfort of their home.

+#LINKS REQUIRED

+App was deployed and this is the live link:    https://cartbora.netlify.app/ The backend repo is this the link:        https://github.com/kisurizzz/eCommerce

 ## Description

 The app has a Cart function that is personalised for each user everytime the user visits the page but it is not saved.The user can: